Maughan-Lab/EIS_analysis/README.md

 Changes:
 Changed file date and time retrieval from OS last time modified to .DTA internal timestamp, which is written at the first data point collected.
 This adjusts all times in files forward the duration of the EIS run.

-Major Update 5/26/2025--> The Beneficence of Austin
+# Major Update 5/26/2025--> The Beneficence of Austin
-Changes:
+## Changes:
-Updated EIS code compatible with new Quincy.
+- Updated 4 compatibility with new Quincy

-Improved temperature determination
+- Improved temperature determination
-Added pre-fitting dataset exclusion
+- Added pre-fitting dataset exclusion
-Improved Nyquist previews
+- Improved Nyquist previews
-Improved truncation functionality
+- Improved truncation functionality
-Outlier testing and exclusion added
+- Outlier testing and exclusion added
-Improved commenting
+- Improved commenting
-Refactored all code and defined functions where appropriate
+- Refactored all code and defined functions where appropriate